Skip to content

 • No copy-out and copy-in for replication.
 The MD layer issues bios directly to the local block device and to the NVMe-oF host driver.
 There is no userspace memcpy in the write path.

-• RDMA is supported when available.
-When both nodes have RDMA-capable NICs and the cluster is annotated correctly, NVMe-oF uses RDMA on port 4421.
-RDMA latency is typically a small number of microseconds vs. tens of microseconds for TCP.
+• RDMA is recommended — it's where MeshStor shines most.
+TCP is a capable, but when both nodes have RDMA-capable NICs and the cluster is annotated correctly, NVMe-oF uses RDMA on port 4421.
+RDMA latency is typically a small number of microseconds vs. tens of microseconds for TCP, with near-zero CPU overhead on the data path.

 • No per-IO-engine core pinning.
 Unlike user-space SPDK-based stacks, MeshStor's data path can yield to other work on the node.
 There is no constant 100% CPU consumption from poller threads.